Kwŏnŏphoe: History

 The Kwŏnŏphoe was founded on June 1, 1911, in Sinhanch'on.
 Its stated goals were to promote commerce and education for the Korean community.
 Secretly, it also served as a center of the Korean independence movement.
 The reason for the secrecy was because Russia had signed a number of agreements with Japan, including one in July 1910 and one on June 1, 1911, in which they would suppress and extradite Korean independence activists to the Japanese Empire.
 Several Korean organizations in Vladivostok, including the newspaper Taedong kongbo, were closed due to this.
 At the inaugural meeting, independence activists Ch'oe Chaehyŏng and Hong Beom-do served as president and vice president respectively.
 They had an initial membership of around 300.

 In its first year, the Kwŏnŏphoe had a number of feuding implicit political factions that placed their origins in divisions in the community from years and organizations prior.
 Perceived factions included the North Faction, which was considered to be largely composed of people from Hamgyong Province.
 Another was the Seoul Faction, which merged into the Korean-American (Note: Members of the Korean National Association.)
 Kyŏng Faction in September 1911.
 Another was the West Faction, composed of people from Pyongan Province.
 These organizations were not necessarily explicitly divided by region nor ideology; while members tended to share similar opinions, they often disagreed with each other and with other groups, and there has been disagreement on which person belonged to which faction.
 The community disagreed on a variety of topics, for example on whether a liberated Korea should be a constitutional monarchy.
 The conflicts turned violent on a number of occasions.
-On January 23, 1910, before the establishment of the Kwŏnŏphoe, Kiho Faction member Chŏng Sunman shot his friend and community leader Yang Sŏngch'un, possibly on accident, during an argument.
+On January 23, 1910, before the establishment of the Kwŏnŏphoe, Kiho Faction member Chŏng Sunman shot his friend and community leader Yang Sŏngch'un, possibly by accident, during an argument.
 Yang died three days later.
 After the Kwŏnŏphoe's establishment and Chŏng's release from prison, on June 21, 1911, Yang's older brother murdered Chŏng with an axe as revenge.
 The murders were highly controversial and inflamed factional conflicts in the community.
 Factions speculated and argued about the circumstances around the murders and reached differing conclusions.
 In another instance, a contemporary letter alleges that Yi Chongho, member of the North Faction, beat and threatened members of the West Faction to prevent them from joining the Kwŏnŏphoe.
 The various factions continuously made efforts to unite against their common enemy, the Empire of Japan, but negotiations were strained and took place over months.

 The Kwŏnŏphoe gained the support of a local youth organization, Ch'ŏngnyŏn Kŭnŏphoe, and eventually absorbed it on July 16, 1911.
 The Kwŏnŏphoe assumed operation and funding of the youth group's newspaper, Taeyangbo.
 The North and West factions competed for control over the paper.
 In the midst of an internal dispute, around 15,000 pieces of movable type were stolen from the paper by the pro-Japanese Korean spy Ŏm Insŏp.
 This effectively halted the paper's printing.